 The first step is finding providers in your area that are able and willing to partner with you.
 Carriers all provide lookup tools

 so you can see what providers in your area accept the products you’re selling.
 To narrow down your search, look for providers that you know your clients use.
 Also, look for offices that are in low-income areas, because you’re more likely to generate leads from those patients.
-On the same token, look for offices that seniors frequent – that may be based on location, like offices near senior establishments or public transportation.
+On the same token, look for offices that seniors and Medicare elibiles frequent – that may be based on location, like offices near senior establishments or public transportation.

 When you want to convince a business to work with you, it’s best to build a relationship first.
 Come dressed professionally, come on time if you have an appointment, smile, and be polite – first impressions are everything!
 Don’t forget to be mindful of their time – especially if you see that the phone is ringing or there is a waiting room full of patients.
 Keep your presentation quick and to the point.

 Start by introducing yourself.
 Walk up to the receptionist or whoever is behind the counter, and give them a

 30-second or less spiel on who you are and what you do.
 Then, try to focus on their needs instead of your own.
 Mention that a partnership will help grow their business.
 Ask questions about their practice (how many patients they see, how many doctors or pharmacists they have, how many of their patients use Medicare, do they see dual-eligible patients, how do they market, what other plans do they service, etc.).
 Then, explain how you can help them by offering their patients health care to help them pay for services and by directing your existing clients to their office.